liulhdarks/darks-orm/README.md

 * Support the SQL and source code separation to XML mapping configuration, i.e. using SqlMap mode of mapping the query update.
 * SqlMap support normal query, cascade query, select query, combination query, dynamic SQL query and other enquiries.
 * SqlMap dynamic SQL query support Jython script (Python JAVA), Javascript, JavaBean, custom and other scripting language of the dynamic blocking modification.
-* Support SqlMap with JAVA interface and the JAVA abstract class mapping.The JAVA abstract class mapping in SqlMap mapping, join BaseDAO encapsulation method for calling.
+* Support SqlMap with JAVA interface and the JAVA abstract class mapping.The JAVA abstract class mapping in SqlMap mapping, join TemplateDAO encapsulation method for calling.
 * Support the integration of EhCache data cache, data cache framework.Can choose to use the framework itself cache mechanism or the third cache mechanism.The caching mechanism includes application level cache, thread cache level as well as the session level cache (WEB application support).

 Get Package